waddah-Mor/sms-handler-1/README.md

 make
 ```

 ### Running Containers

-If you've compiled from GitHub, please substitute your image in on build commands.
+If you've compiled from GitHub, please substitute your image tag in on build commands.

 ```
 docker run -d \